If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Conclusion on DELE Vs SIELE — Which Is Better?

-Looking at the two types of exams above, I cannot choose for you.
+Given the two types of exams above, I cannot choose for you.

 Can I write SIELE and then DELE?